 What is the Human Capital Net Worth of Your Business?

-For some organizations, net worth is directly linked to specific individuals.
+For most organizations, net worth is directly linked to the talent at the company.
 This value is known as the human capital of the business.
-Investopedia defines human capital as “A measure of the economic value of an employee’s skill set . . . the education, experience and abilities of an employee that has economic value for employers and for the economy as a whole”.
+Investopedia defines human capital as “A measure of the economic value of an employee’s skill set . . . the education, experience and abilities of an employee that has economic value for employers and for the economy as a whole.”

 As the world evolves from the age of industry to information, human capital is becoming the benchmark of corporate success.
 Jobs and businesses based on intelligence are continuing to rise.
-The following table, which divides corporate market value on the S&P 500 between tangible (brick and mortar) to intangible (human capital) highlights this shift.
+The graph below was prepared several years ago by Aon and the Ponemon Institute.
+It divides corporate market value on the S&P 500 between tangible (brick and mortar) and intangible (human/Intellectual capital) assets.

 The Human Capital Management Institute has developed statements to report on human capital in formats similar to traditional financial statements.
 They have a taken a page out of the book Luca Pacioli wrote in 1494 about double-entry bookkeeping, to come up with the following: